 Canít decide between a one-day or year-round park permit?
 The DNR has a special offer that can help.
 Start by purchasing a one-day permit for $5 and visit as many state parks as possible.
 After visiting the state parks, trade in the one-day permit by the end of that day and get $5 off the purchase of a year-round permit.
 Year-round permits, which cost $25, provide unlimited access to all 76 Minnesota state parks and recreation areas for a full year from the month of purchase.

 From the town of Hibbing, take U.S. Highway 169 north to County Road 5, then 16 miles to the park.

-There are no set office hours in December, but the office will be open as staff is available.
+There are no set office hours during the winter, but the office will be open as staff is available.
 Mornings are the best time to reach someone by phone.
 Self-registration is available when the office is closed.